The garden. (photos)

 periods the grass will become green again.

-The flowering tree in the middle is a pear-tree, itís very old.
-Every year we
+The flowering tree in the middle is a very old pear tree. (addition: died and removed in 2014)

 The right bush without leaves is a hibiscus.
 Itís always late.